F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

 - Create a new IP configuration resource (ex.: myResourceGroupName-ext-ipconfig9) in the properties of the external Azure network interface(ex.: myResourceGroupName-ext0)
 - Make sure the IP configuration you create for this public IP contains "-ext-ipconfig" in the name (ex.: myResourceGroupName-ext-ipconfig9)
 - Add these Azure tags to the public IP address resource:
   - f5_privateIp=10.10.10.10 (this is the value of the new IP configurations's private IP address and also the BIG-IP virtual server)
+  - ext_SubnetId=/subscriptions/7aa18216-6c77-40de-82a4-f14bcb08c3a0/resourceGroups/underhills/providers/Microsoft.Network/virtualNetworks/underhills-vnet/subnets/mySubnet (you can get this value from resources.azure.com: Subscriptions>Resource Groups>myResourceGroupName>providers>Microsoft.Network>virtualNetworks>subnets>mySubnetName.id)

+When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server Destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
+Additionally, these virtual servers must be created in Traffic Group **None**.
+See the BIG-IP documentation for specific instructions on creating virtual servers.

 ### Changing the BIG-IP Configuration utility (GUI) port